-With gear lever 1 in position P, start the engine.
+With the gear lever 1 in position P or N, start the engine.

-To move out of that position, you must depress the brake pedal (the warning light on the display 4 comes on) before pressing the unlocking button 2.
+To move forward, you must depress the brake pedal before pressing the unlocking button 2.

-With your foot on the brake pedal (warning light $\swarrow$ in display 4 goes out), move the lever out of position P.
+With your foot on the brake pedal (warning light \swarrow in display 4 goes out), move the lever out of position P.